-- 1 From the main menu, select Java Apps. - 2 Scroll to the application or suite of applications you want to set the privacy option for.

-If the application has requested access to the location of your phone, this icon ■ appears when you highlight the application.

-- 3 Press . - 4 Select Permissions. - 5 Select the privacy option you want for this application: - Always The application always has permission to access the location of your phone, without notifying you.
+- 1 From the main menu, select Java Apps. - 2 Scroll to the application or suite of applications you want to set the privacy option for. - 3 Press II. - 4 Select Permissions. - 5 Select the privacy option you want for this application: - Always The application always has permission to access the location of your phone, without notifying you. - Ask When the application requests access to the location of your phone, you are prompted to grant or deny permission (see "Granting or Denying Permission" on page 86).